Creative facilitation techniques for validating business ideas

 Delegates may distribute their votes as they wish, for example: 2 or 3 on one idea, one each on a couple of others, all on one idea or one each on a whole series of ideas.

 To minimise the risk of people being influenced by one another’s votes, no votes are placed until everyone is ready.
 When everyone is finished deciding, they go up to the display and place their votes by sticking dots beside the items of their choice.

 As facilitator, lead a discussion on the vote pattern, and help the group to translate it into a shortlist.

 The next step is for delegates to list specific aspects that need further testing and move onto the trial stage.

-If time and the agenda allow, it’s really useful to design the trials to further test the ideas from the previous stage whilst delegates are still all together.
+If time and the agenda allow, it’s really useful to design the trials for validating business ideas from the previous stage whilst delegates are still all together.
 These trial designs create tangible actions to progress once your event has ended, maintaining momentum with the project.

 Hand out a trial canvas outline below for delegates to work through and complete.

-The designing trials stage can also be used to design the specification for creating a Minimum Viable Product (MVP) prototype.
+The designing trials stage can also be used to design the specification for validating business ideas by creating a Minimum Viable Product (MVP) prototype.

 I hope that this has given you some ideas for your own events in the future.
-If you’d like any tips, ideas or advice, do feel free to contact me direct at email@example.com.
+If you’d like any tips, ideas or advice, do feel free to contact us.

 We also provide exceptional Creative Facilitation courses and programmes.
 If you’d like more information to help you run your own events, download my free DIY Away Day toolkit.
 It’s a great resource and contains an agenda, instructions for all the creative techniques I suggest plus my top tips for successful facilitation.